 The bullies can use any available means to target their victims.
 They can send numerous text messages if they know the personal number of their victim.
 Many applications do not allow tracking text messages.
 Thus, bullies can feel safe once sending insulting or threatening messages.
 It brings huge stress to targeted people and does not allow them to feel safe.
 In the end, it affects both the personal and professional life of a victim negatively.

-Cyberbullying brings only negative effects in the workplace.
-It makes the targeted person or group of employees more reserved, indecisive, and inefficient.
+Cyberbullying definition brings only negative effects in the workplace.
+And it makes the targeted person or group of employees more reserved, indecisive, and inefficient.
 There are numerous problems with the attention span of the targeted employee.
 Besides, once being bullied constantly, the person has no will to come up with proper measures and take care of a problem.
-It affects work productivity greatly.
+Also it affects work productivity greatly.

-Being constantly stressed, scared, and emotionally injured, the victim of cyberbullying is not capable of completing his or her work efficiently.
+Because of being constantly stressed, scared, and emotionally injured, the victim of cyberbullying is not capable of completing his or her work efficiently.
 Cyberbullying victims often lose their self-respect and faith in a prosperous personal or professional life.
 The helplessness as the result of cyberbullying makes the person indecisive and vulnerable.
 It never ends in good work efficiency or productivity.
 Therefore, the impact of cyberbullying on work productivity is always disastrous.
-That is why cyberbullying cases must be resolved fast to let the targeted people live their life happily and grow professionally.
+That is why cyberbullying cases must reach a solution fast to let the victims live their life happily and grow professionally.